 Healthcare professionals should consider prescribing antipsychotic medication to reduce behaviours that challenge, but only for the short term (eight weeks).
 You should be informed of potential side effects (such as tremor, drooling, sedation and weight gain) before your child starts treatment.
-Behaviours that challenge include withdrawal, isolation, aggression, self injury, and disruptive and destructive behaviours.
-These behaviours can be related to agitation and distress, for example because of sensory overload or a change in routine.

-Your child should be reviewed after three or four weeks of taking antipsychotic medication.
-If there is no benefit after six weeks, treatment should be stopped.
 Antipsychotic medication is used to help calm your child if they are agitated.
 It can also be used to treat severe anxiety in the short term.